 Frontier Nursing University (FNU) recognized the need to increase diversity within the nursing and midwifery professions, and in 2010, set out to increase enrollment of underrepresented students.
-In 10 years, FNU’s student of color population has increased from 9% to 24.06%.
+In 10 years, FNU’s students of color population has increased from 9% to 27.8%.

 FNU’s first step was developing the Diversity PRIDE (Promoting Recruitment and Retention to Increase Diversity in Nurse-Midwifery and Nurse Practitioner Education) Program.
 Today, the initiative is known as the Diversity Impact Program.

 The Diversity Impact Program is designed to assist in promoting inclusive learning and workforce environment at FNU, with a goal to increase diversity in the nursing and midwifery professions by recruiting and retaining underrepresented students and employees.
 It is through this growth and progress that FNU has been nationally recognized for preparing nursing and midwifery students to meet the healthcare demands of an increasingly diverse patient population.

 The Diversity Impact Program is now a part of the Office of Diversity, Equity, and Inclusion (DEI) which was formed in 2018.
 The goal of FNU’s Office of DEI is to ensure students, faculty, and staff are provided with an environment that promotes DEI and encourages the success of all community members.